 What is Impermanent Loss?

-Example for Impermanent Loss
+Example of Impermanent Loss

-1. Assuming that currently there are 1 000 CET and 500 USDT in the liquidity pool, the constant product is 1 000 * 500 = 500 000.
+1. Assuming that currently there are 1,000 CET and 500 USDT in the liquidity pool, the constant product is 1,000 * 500 = 500,000.
 The liquidity Provider(LP) Adam holds 10% of the assets in the CET/USDT pool, that is, 100 CET and 50 USDT.
 At this time, 1 CET = 0.5 USDT.

-3. Assuming that LP Adam removes liquidity when the pool contains 500 CET and 1 000 USDT, since he has a 10% share, in total he can remove 50 CET and 100 USDT.
+3. Assuming that LP Adam removes liquidity when the pool contains 500 CET and 1,000 USDT, since he has a 10% share, in total, he can remove 50 CET and 100 USDT.
 After removing liquidity, the value of his assets is 50 * 2 + 100 = 200 USDT.

 4. At the time of adding liquidity, Adam owned 100 CET and 50 USDT.
 If he simply held the tokens and did not invest in the liquidity pool, the total asset value would be 100 * 2 + 50 = 250 USDT.
 However, after removing liquidity, he only gets 200 USDT.
 The difference in value between adding liquidity and simply holding the assets is the impermanent loss.
 In Adam‘s case, the loss is 50 USDT.